mdscardigno/NumberGuesser/README.md

 Problem

 Once the program starts, display a Welcome greeting to the user describing the challenge.
+Hello welcome to our game.
 Prompt the user with your guess and allow them to tell you if their number is higher, lower, or correct.
+I am thinking of a number.
+Can you guess the number?

 Keep refining your guess until you have the correct answer.

 Use methods to organize your code.
 Here are some suggestions for methods you might use: